-Things got delayed though when a French officer, Colonel du Cordray, who Deane had promised to make a major general, delayed coming to town.
+Things got delayed though when a French officer, Colonel du Coudray, who Deane had promised to make a major general, delayed coming to town.
 He had received word that the British had taken New York and now feared the war might be over before he could arrive in America.
-Finally, du Cordray showed up in early December, ready to sail.
+Finally, du Coudray showed up in early December, ready to sail.

 In the meantime, Beaumarchais discovered a local production in Le Havre of his play The Barber of Seville.
 He did not like the production and offered to assist as director of the play.
 Soon word got out that Beaumarchais was directing his play at Le Havre.
 This blew his cover and British agents quickly realized he was in town to load ships for America.